SamyOteroGlez/larawesomecrud/README.md

 and you will have now in resources/templates/ the files you need to modify

-If you want to go back to the default, just delete them
+If you want to go back to the default, just delete them.

-Let me know if you have any questions or if you find this library useful at twitter @[kEpEx](https://twitter.com/kepex)